 Wonderful Goforth Park on Horsepen Creek in Cypress, TX

-Harris County Deputy Darren Goforth Park on Horsepen Creek is the official name of this 188 acre park located in Cypress, Texas.
+Harris County Deputy Darren Goforth Park on Horsepen Creek is the official name of this 188-acre park located in Cypress, Texas.
 The original name was Horsepen Creek Park.

 Deputy Darren Goforth was a ten year veteran of the Harris County Sheriff Department.
 Sadly, one day while refueling his department vehicle at a nearby Chevron station, he was ambushed and killed.
 The perpetrator used a handgun.
-With 15 shots to the back of the head Deputy Darren Goforth was instantly killed on August 28, 2015.
+With 15 shots to the back of the head, Deputy Darren Goforth was instantly killed on August 28, 2015.

-Simple wearing of his uniform made him a target.
+The simple wearing of his uniform made him a target.
 He was only 47 years old.
 Deputy Goforth left behind his grieving wife and two young children who were only five and twelve years of age.

 People instantly rallied around his family expressing grief over this senseless and random act of violence.
-Flowers and other tributes were left at the gas station where a growing memorial was instantly created.
+Flowers and other tributes were left at the gas station where a memorial was instantly created.
 Money was collected for his family and people from near and far wished to contribute.

-Most of the trail is paved with asphalt and a small part of it is concrete.
+Most of the trail is paved with asphalt, and a small part of it is concrete.

 We saw birds of various types as we were walking around the lake.
-Huge flocks of American Coots were in evidence.
+Many flocks of American Coots were in evidence.
 Before I learned their identification, I assumed that they were ducks because of how they appear when swimming and diving in the water.

 A Great Egret appeared to be wading the waters in hopes of finding something to eat.
 It would take flight only to settle down a little distance from where I was trying to capture its photo.
 They are such pretty birds!

 The Boat-tailed Grackles seemed to be less afraid of people and were quite close to the paved walkway.
 The sheen on this one’s coat was so pretty!
-We see many of these iridescent hued black birds in and around our city in various locations.
+We see many of these iridescent hued birds in and around our city in various locations.

 All dogs must be leashed upon entering and exiting the park.
-They must be wearing current tags and their owners must carry copies of rabies vaccinations.
+They must be wearing current tags, and their owners must carry copies of rabies vaccinations.
 Once inside the fenced dog park area they can be allowed to run freely.
 People must pick up any dog waste and waste bag stations and refuse barrels are provided.